codepr/webcrawler-from-scratch/chapter1/fetcher.md

 time, and it's enabled by this feature of Go, making it, for some aspects, really similar to dynamic languages like Python or Ruby.

+So to start grasping the problem we prefer to just start with a concrete implementation, we're going to decide later where and when (and if) we're going to need a general abstraction.

 **fetcher/parser.go**

 ```go